KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 feature has one weight per class.
 A new class means that every feature gets a new weight.

+# Adapt the ACC with Gradient descent?
+What is the Adaptable Cosine Classifier (ACC)?
+-> only the classifier,
+But at inference stage the feature extractor gets also adapted.
+With backpropagation.
+I guess its only on the feature extrocator parameters and not on the ACC.

 # Amphibian - the meta learning method